bobbyzhang133-star/Game-Builder-Paper/PAPER.md

 ## Abstract

+# Abstract: Orchestrating Cross-Modal Consistency in AI-Driven Game Development

+**Author:** Bobby Zhang

+## Abstract
 Modern game development is an increasingly multi-disciplinary field where coding, narrative design, and artistic production must function as a single unit.
-While generative AI tools have proliferated for individual tasks like text, image, and code generation, they often operate in isolation.
-This fragmentation leads to "thematic drift," where generated assets—such as 2D sprites—do not align with the game’s narrative or logic, resulting in a "weird" or jarring user experience.
+While generative AI tools have proliferated for individual tasks, they often operate in isolation, leading to "thematic drift".
+This fragmentation results in a jarring user experience where generated assets—such as 2D sprites—do not align with the game’s narrative or logic.

-This research explores the challenge of maintaining thematic cohesion across different AI modalities.
-I developed a unified game generation pipeline hosted on Hugging Face Spaces that translates a single text-based theme into a functional HTML5 game.
-The architecture utilizes a "Source of Truth" model: `SmolLM2-360M-Instruct` establishes the narrative, `Llama-3.1-8B` generates the game code, and `FLUX` via Pollinations.AI generates themed sprites.
+This research explores the challenge of maintaining thematic cohesion across different AI modalities by developing a unified game generation pipeline hosted on Hugging Face Spaces.
+The architecture utilizes a "Source of Truth" workflow: `llama-3.3-70b-versatile` (acting as **Z-Image-Engineer V4**) interprets a user theme into cinematic prompts, `llama-3.1-8b-instant` generates the HTML5 Canvas game code, and **FLUX.1-schnell** via Pollinations.AI renders the themed sprites.

-During testing, a significant "Logic vs. Theme" gap was identified.
-For instance, while a code generator could successfully create a functional "Play Now" button for a game about the extinct Ivory-Billed Woodpecker, the lack of an integrated image generation step meant the visual theme remained incomplete or generic.
-Furthermore, testing with motion models revealed that AI often "rewrites" non-humanoid themes into human categories (e.g., turning a "monster chicken" into a "human chicken walk") because the underlying models lack shared thematic metadata.

-This study concludes that successful AI game generation requires a multimodal pipeline where thematic instructions are explicitly communicated between models to prevent artistic inconsistency.
-Future work will focus on deeper integration of image APIs to ensure that code and visual assets are generated with synchronized stylistic constraints.
+A significant "Logic vs. Theme" gap was identified during development.
+While AI successfully generated functional code, the visual "theme" remained incomplete or generic unless every detail was explicitly described and injected into the code.
+To solve the "Image Gap," this project successfully implemented a system to convert generated images into **Base64 Data URIs**, injecting them directly into the HTML to ensure a self-contained, on-theme playable file.
+This study concludes that successful AI game generation requires a multimodal pipeline where thematic metadata is shared between models to prevent artistic inconsistency.

+**Keywords:** Multimodal AI, Game Development, Thematic Cohesion, Prompt Engineering, Cross-Modal Alignment.

 ## 1. Introduction and research question